Community Nature Reserve

 a drawing of a cartoon

-Emersons Green Town Council are pleased to have established a Community Nature Reserve over the whole town council area, including Blackhorse, Lyde Green and parts of Mangotsfield.
+Emersons Green Town Council established the Community Nature Reserve in January 2023 to cover the whole town council area, including Blackhorse, Lyde Green and parts of Mangotsfield.
+The nature reserve includes both private gardens and land under local authority control.

 Everyone who manages a garden with wildlife in mind is invited to say what they are doing and register their patch of land as part of the nature reserve.